sindresorhus/memoize/readme.md

 > [Memoize](https://en.wikipedia.org/wiki/Memoization) functions - An optimization used to speed up consecutive function calls by caching the result of calls with identical input

-Memory is automatically released when an item expires.

 ## Install